python/cpython/Doc/reference/expressions.rst

    pair: membership; test
    object: sequence

-The operator :keyword:`not in` is defined to have the inverse true value of :keyword:`in`.
+The operator :keyword:`not in` is defined to have the inverse truth value of :keyword:`in`.

 .. index::